 Implementation

-Moreover, Mexico has always lacked comprehensive and professional public service.
-Most politicians who assume government office lack the training to understand the policies they implement and have little time to learn.
-Since changes in positions occur frequently for political reasons, most high-ranking politicians are primarily concerned with their careers and therefore try to minimize costs.
-This characteristic has been even more evident in the present government, as many programs and institutions are being dismantled and, in most cases, redesigned from scratch.
-AMLO selects ministers, secretaries and other high-ranking officials based on their loyalty to him and his project.
-Additionally, most social programs lack clear guidelines, and most infrastructure projects do not undergo economic viability or ecological impact studies.
-Most independent energy, education and competitiveness councils have been weakened or eliminated, preventing any evaluation of the impact of investments or programs.
+Moreover, Mexico has always lacked a comprehensive, professional public service.
+Most politicians who assume office lack the training to fully comprehend the policies they implement, and they have little time to learn.
+Because officeholders frequently change positions for political reasons, most high-ranking politicians are primarily concerned with their careers and therefore try to minimize costs.
+AMLO was prone to selecting ministers, secretaries and other high-ranking officials based on their loyalty to him and his agenda.
+In addition, most social programs lacked clear guidelines, and most infrastructure projects failed to undergo studies of their economic viability or ecological impact.
+Most independent councils on the themes of energy, education and competitiveness were weakened or eliminated, preventing evaluation of the impact of investments or programs.

 Policy learning